johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.C When to Acquire Various Equipment.md

 - SFO [[TAC]]
 - Kneeboard (simple is fine, nice if it has info like light gun signals)
 - [[Choosing a Ground School|Ground School]] Subscription (or other plan for ground school)
+- Laminated checklists for your aircraft, such as [this one](https://www.mypilotstore.com/mypilotstore/sep/5067) or [this one](https://www.sportys.com/qref-cessna-checklist-pro-version.html)

 Before Starting XC:
 - SFO Sectional